hungrymonkey/another-challenges/README.md

 Rational:
 My first task was to create a naive solution to evaluate the worst time and space complexity of the problem.
 This solution would be useful as a tester and a goal

+I attempted to use hash maps as the solution since coding questions use them pretty often.
+A common question is to find two numbers which add up to a given sum.I soon realized value needs their ordered neighbors which requires some ability to sort the list.